Your guide to riding on Scotland's breathtaking routes and roads

 Like everywhere, Scotland has its share of caravans and campers to work with.
 So think about what might be around the corner – or in the middle of the road.
 And there’s probably other bikes around too – plus cyclists and walkers.

-Drink and drugs not welcome
+Drink and drugs not welcome when driving

 We like to think we’re warm people – but not when it comes to mixing driving with alcohol and drugs.
 Scotland’s drink-drive limit is lower than the rest of the UK.
 To keep it simple – assume even one is one too many.
 If you want to get technical, it’s 50mg of alcohol in 100ml of blood – but don’t risk it.
 Roadside drug testing is also used to keep our roads safer.